daskeyboard/daskeyboard-applet--workout-reminder/README.md

 # Q Applet: Workout Reminder

+Do you find yourself sitting at your desk for long periods of time?
-This is an applet for anybody who has ever found it difficult to fit exercise into their busy schedule.
-The Workout Reminder is a quick, easy, and convenient way to set up reminder notifications that will alert you with a blinking key of your choice.
-Customize your workout schedule by easily choosing exercise that you want to perform from the list of 12.
+This applet is for people who find it difficult to fit exercise into their busy schedule.
+The `Workout Reminder` applet allows to set up reminders to start working out every hours during the workday.

-The applet choses a workout at random or displays all the different exercises you have chosen.
+Workout routine can be customized by choosing from a list of 12 exercises.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--stand-up-reminder)

 ## Example

-The "P" key will blink green every hour and :10 minutes to remind you to move.
+The "P" key will blink green every hour and :10 minutes to remind you start the workout routine.

 ![Workout Reminder on a Das Keybaord Q]("Workout Reminder result")